 Gardening well means learning from history, trusting the mystery of the future, and learning the best way to approach problems that we encounter in the journey.
 This advice comes from gardening expert Daryl Beyers, author of the "New Gardener's Handbook: Grow a Beautiful & Bountiful Garden" (Timber Press).

 “Gardening is supposed to be fun," Beyers says.
 "It’s more relaxing and enjoyable when you feel like you know what you’re doing."
-This year, try new tips and techniques for your best gardening year.
+This year, try new tips and techniques for your best garden ever.

-To level set, check out the video Top 5 Gardening Tips for Rookie Green Thumbs and read on for Beyers' Top 10 Do's and Top 10 Don'ts for Your Garden.
+To level set, read on for Beyers' Top 10 Do's and Top 10 Don'ts for Your Garden.

 Do: Amend the Soil, Aerate the Lawn, Plant Containers